 It’s important to shop around between multiple different lenders to compare and contrast the best loan option for your project needs.

 The most common types of fix and flip properties in California are residential properties.
-These properties are found either in auction or foreclosure from insider knowledge and research.
+These properties are found either in the auction or foreclosure from insider knowledge and research.
 When interested investors find the perfect profitable property, they then create a project plan to renovate or completely demolish the land itself.

 There are so many options when it comes to Fix and Flip financing, and we highly recommend that you read on to get a better understanding of the specifics in regard to the California real estate market.